Republic of the Marshall Islands

 RMI's economy is dominated by grants and constrained by its small population, vulnerability to external shocks, narrow range of natural resources, aspects of its geography (size, remoteness and dispersal) and the impacts of extreme weather events.
 External grants, taxation, fishing receipts and shipping registry fees are the key sources of government revenue.

 The Government of RMI is the country's major employer, followed by the commercial and retail sectors.
 The construction industry is expanding but there is limited domestic production.
 Fisheries, copra, handicrafts and subsistence agriculture are the most significant sectors of the economy.
 The fishing industry has been boosted by the introduction of the Vessel Day Scheme under the Parties to the Nauru Agreement.
 COVID-19 has had a negative effect on its fisheries sector.

 Annual exports are dominated by fish, copra oil, copra cake and handicrafts.
 Imports are dominated by food, fuel, machinery and equipment.

 Trade and investment

-Australian merchandise trade with RMI in 2018-19 totalled $6.6 million and was dominated by Australian exports (mainly meat, prepared or preserved; footwear, pumps; taps, cocks and valves; and lime, cement & construction materials).
+Australian merchandise trade with RMI in 2019-20 totalled $11.4 million in exports (mainly petroleum; meat, prepared or preserved; and internal combustion piston engines) and $14.2 million in imports (mainly services).